stacksmashing/cs-sw-iphone15/README.txt

 - M2 Pro mini 2023: USB-C port closest to the Ethernet port (Oliver)

 No idea about other machines.

+Optionally, you can make use of the micro-USB connector that is on the other side of the board.
+It's main use it to allow interacting with the Asahi m1n1 firmware, such as tethered booting.

 ** Use it